 As we are a fully remote business (10 years this year!), daily and weekly team meetings are absolutely vital in communicating between departments.
 It’s great to jump on a call for a content brainstorm or to share ideas, reflect on progress and to be unified by everyone from the comfort of your own home.

-At present, we are undergoing an exciting transition as a business, in which we are developing our tone of voice that aligns with our brand positioning and ensuring that this is filtered throughout the organisation.
-Although it’s tempting to think that marketing/social media work is just about a specific piece of content or post on a specific platform, but it covers the whole client journey.
-This involves working across departments to gain access to insights from a variety of angles and draw your own conclusions.
+Although it is tempting to believe that marketing/social media effort is limited to a single piece of content or post on a single platform, it encompasses the entire client journey.
+Working across departments allows you to gain access to ideas from a range of perspectives and draw your own conclusions.

-It’s about constantly challenging what you already know and wanting to dig deeper and explore more concepts.
+It’s about constantly challenging what you already know and wanting to delve deeper and explore new ideas.

 So, it’s best to get stuck in and be willing to learn because every day brings new challenges.